 Focuses on the significance of childhood from birth to age three.
 Emphasis on caring relationships and early learning.
 Examines the range of typical and atypical development.
 Develop skills in noticing and responding to infant/toddler cues, forming partnerships with parents, designing culturally relevant and inclusive environments, encouraging sensory motor exploration, and nurturing play and social and emotional development.
-Prerequisite: ECED 161, 162, 163 combined are equivalent to ECED& 160.
+ECED 161, 162, and 163 combined are equivalent to ECED& 132.
+Prerequisite: Must take ECED 161, 162 and 163 to equal ECED& 132.